sohail3031/Parallel-Text-Analyzer/README.md

-# Word Search and Replace Tool
+# Parallel And Serial Text Analyzer

 This repository contains two implementations of a text processing tool for searching and replacing words in `.txt` files:
 1. A **Serial Implementation**.